nnat3/code-challenge-1/README.md

 Write a JavaScript function named calculateChaiIngredients that:

-1. Prompts the user to enter the number of chai cups they want to make (e.g., using prompt()).
-Remember to convert the input to a number.
+1. Prompts the user to enter the number of chai cups they want to make (e.g., using the prompt() function).
+Remember to convert the input to a nthe' number.
 2. Takes the numberOfCups (as a number) as an argument.
-3. Calculates the required amount for each ingredient (water, milk, tea leaves, sugar) based on the numberOfCups.
+3. Calculates the required amount for each ingredient (water, milk, tea leaves, and sugar) based on the number of cups.
 4. Prints the results to the console in a clear, readable format.

 Challenge 2: Boda Boda Ride Fare Estimator 🛵